-- Europe/Middle East including Algeria, Armenia, Azerbaijan, Egypt, Georgia, Kazakhstan, Kyrgyzstan, Libya, Moldova, Morocco, Russia both east and west of the Urals, Sudan, Tajikistan, Tunisia, Turkmenistan, Uzbekistan and Yemen
+- Europe/Middle East including Algeria, Armenia, Azerbaijan, Egypt, Georgia, Libya, Moldova, Morocco, Russia west of the Urals, Sudan, Tunisia and Yemen

 - Africa (excluding countries named above)

-- Asia including the Indian subcontinent (excluding countries named above)
+- Asia including the Indian subcontinent, Kazakhstan, Kyrgyzstand, Russia west of the Urals, Tajikistan, Turkmenistan and Uzbekistan (excluding countries named above)

 - Australia, New Zealand and the South West Pacific